 Dry Powder Massage.
 Ayurveda has long used the practice of dry powder massage to firm, tone, and maintain the health of the tissues throughout the body.
 For more information on this powerful technique, please see the instructions above on Dry Powder Massage.

 Oil Massage.
-If your skin is dry or ageing, oil massage offers many of the same benefits as dry powder massage, but also nourishes and hydrates the skin with the nutrient rich, rejuvenating capacity of plain and herbal oils.
+If your skin is dry or aging, oil massage offers many of the same benefits as dry powder massage, but also nourishes and hydrates the skin with the nutrient rich, rejuvenating capacity of plain and herbal oils.
 For more detailed instructions, please see our resource on Ayurvedic Self-Massage.

 Approaching Health and Beauty From the Inside Out